vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

    All slide pages should have `layout: Slide` in frontmatter.
 And the sequence doesn't matter.

-1. Adding a original type.
+1. Adding an original type.

 You shall set the following options: